-As for the humanoid bodies, our modern research direction is suggesting that it may be easier to make synthetic humans, rather than constructing the robotic frames coated in human-like skin that they use in the show.
+As for the humanoid bodies, our modern research direction is suggesting that it may be easier to make synthetic humans – much like the newer ‘hosts’ in the park – rather than constructing the robotic frames coated in human-like skin, which the older ‘hosts’ were made from.
 Recent advancements in regenerative medicine could see this as a reality sooner than we might think.
 Harvard scientists have seen significant progress in their aim to grow entire human organs – achieved by attaching stem cells to a matrix scaffold taken from another mammal (such as a rat or pig) before growing the organ in a bioreactor – and the principle is being developed for multiple different organs.
 This research is just one example of many that suggests growing or augmenting human tissue in the lab could lead to synthetically created life faster than we’ll be able to build humanoid robots.
 But to be considered machines the future Westworld inhabitants must have machinery, and that could come in the form of their intelligence.
 And artificial intelligence may be arriving on Earth even sooner than the synthetic bodies – an eventuality many science fiction fans both crave and fear.

 So just how soon will we be building intelligent machines?
 We consulted with Oxford University computer science professor Nando de Freitas for his say on AI